mangpo/floem/compiler/README_new.md

 P('pipeline_name')
 ```

 A thread starts invoke the source node (an element that doesn't has any data dependency).
 Then, the rest of the elements are executed in a topological order according to the dataflow.
 A thread repeats the execution of the pipeline forever.
 If an element assigned to a pieline is unreachable (no data dependency) from the source element, the compiler will throw an error.
+In the current implementation, if there is no dependency between elements `x` and `y` according to the dataflow, `x` is executed before `y` if `x` appears before `y` in the program.

 ##### Compile and Run
 To compile all the defined pipelines into an executable file, add the following code in your program: